 the class online, if feasible.

 Face coverings are required in the classroom.
-That information will be included in class syllabi.
+Faculty will be encouraged to include that information in class syllabi.

 Employees who are required to work on campus and who are unable to wear a mask because of a medical concern or safety hazard should contact Anna Shively, firstname.lastname@example.org, in Human Resources.